RAGE-toolkit/RABV-GUI/README.md

 maxLikeHoodGenotyper requires rabies fasta file to tell which alignment the sequence belongs.

-genBankSubmission function, generates the GenBank submission template.
+genBankSubmission function, generates the GenBank sequence submission files (*.SQN).
 It uses the latest table2asn tool to generate the SQN files.
 It requires fasta file directory, submission template and tabular file as an input to generate the SQN files.